bobllor/macdeploy/README.md

 ***Security warning***: This server was built with the intention to be running on a *secure, private network*.
 It uses HTTPS to encrypt data with a self-signed cert.
 There is no additional security implemented.

+# Features

+No MDM?
+No JAMF?
+No problem!

+This is a light server and automation framework used to deploy MacBooks with minimal manual interactions needed.
+It features:
+- Automation of user creation, SecureToken handling, package installations, FileVault key handling, logging, and more.
+- Password change on login similar to that of Windows.
+- A lightweight file server to facilitate distribution and communications.
+- Easy deployment of the server and script anywhere, on any device.
+- Uses a self-signed certificate to utilize HTTPS for encryption of data transmitted via HTTP.
+- Customizable YAML configuration.

 # Table of Contents

 - [Getting Started](#getting-started)